LukeKope/LukeKope/README.md

 Here are some ideas to get you started:
 -->

 # Hello!
 My name is Luke Koppenheffer.
-I'm a Full-Stack developer and Junior studying IDM and CS at NYU Tandon
+I'm a Frontend developer at [Cortex-Vertical](https://www.cortex-vertical.com/) and Junior studying IDM and CS at NYU Tandon
 ## Feel free to check out [my website](https://lukekoppenheffer.myportfolio.com/) to view my projects

 ### Skills
 1. ReactJS
 2. Angular
-3. JavaScript
+3. JavaScript/TypeScript
-4. HTML/CSS
+4. HTML/CSS/SCSS
 5. NodeJS
 6. RESTful API's
 7. Heroku